PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/msal-java-token-cache-serialization.md

 ---
-title: Java için MSAL içinde özel belirteç önbelleği serileştirme
+title: Custom token cache serialization in MSAL for Java
 titleSuffix: Microsoft identity platform
-description: Java için MSAL için belirteç önbelleğini serileştirme hakkında bilgi edinin
+description: Learn how to serialize the token cache for MSAL for Java
 services: active-directory
 documentationcenter: dev-center-name
 author: sangonzal